sanaraya/devops-hol/Hands-on lab/Before the HOL - OSS DevOps.md

 1. Launch a browser and navigate to <https://portal.azure.com>.
 Once prompted, login with your Microsoft Azure credentials.
 If prompted, choose whether your account is an organization account or just a Microsoft Account.

-2. Click on **+NEW**, and in the search box type in **Visual Studio Community 2017 on Windows Server 2016 (x64)** and press enter.
+2. Click on **+Create a resource**, and in the search box type in **Visual Studio Community 2017 on Windows Server 2016 (x64)** and press enter.
 Click the Visual Studio Community 2017 image running on Windows Server 2016 and with the latest update.

 3. In the returned search results, click the image name.